AlexW00/web-components-ts/readme.md

 ### How to: Manage state

-*tldr: Create Models to define data structures, use them via ViewModels.
+*tldr: Create Models to define data structures, store them in ModelStore and use them via ViewModels in your Components.
 Use LiveValue to make any other object observable.*

 #### Model